The KJ. Group

-You must notify Kainjoo as soon as possible if you become aware of any potential violations of this document or the law or if you believe that you have been requested to engage in conduct which violates this Code of Conduct or is to be considered as unethical.
+You must notify Kainjoo as soon as possible if you become aware of any potential violations of this document or the law or if you believe that you have been requested to engage in conduct that violates this Code of Conduct or is to be considered unethical.

 Obligation to Report